D.C. Sendoff Meeting for Students and Parents

 - Students are required to attend this meeting.

-- Parents are welcome and encouraged to attend.
+- Parents are welcome and encouraged to attend in person or via viaconference.

-- Professor Goldenberg will lead the meeting, Dr. Howard will be present via videoconference
+- Professor Bednar and the program administrator will lead the meeting and Dr. Howard, D.C. based program manager, will be present via videoconference.

 General Information and Planning